robertwenink/xyz/content/posts/mfEGO/index.md

 ## Infill search routine
 Searching the response surface for the maximum Expected Improvement is an auxiliary optimisation problem involved with the Efficient Global optimisation routine.
 This routine is not often described extensively since the Kriging prediction function and thereby the expected improvement are very cheap to evaluate when compared to for instance the hyperparameter tuning process.

 {{< cite "Jones2001-" >}} uses a multi-start hillclimbing algorithm with each starting point between a neighbouring pair of sample locations.
 This is a simple and effective strategy for single-objective design problems.
-In this thesis, a similar approach is used where the starting points are determined by an LHS DoE with a sample size of 40.
+During my thesis, I used a similar approach where the starting points are determined by an LHS DoE with a sample size of 40.

 ## Multi-fidelity: Level selection strategy
 To extend the EGO algorithm to use a multi-fidelity surrogate and thereby improve the performance of SBGO, we should additionally provide a way to decide which fidelity level we should sample once we have selected a location by means of the expected improvement criterion.
-Otherwise, we will still be exhaustively sampling the high-fidelity, which we aimed to avoid by using a multi-fidelity approach. {{< cite "Meliani2019-" >}} proposes such a methodology using a fully nested DoE, which means all lower fidelities are sampled when and where a higher fidelity is sampled.
-We summarise their method here using the notation used in this thesis.
+Otherwise, we will still be exhaustively sampling the high-fidelity, which we aimed to avoid by using a multi-fidelity approach. {{< cite "Meliani2019-" >}} proposes such a methodology using a fully nested DoE, which means all lower fidelities are sampled whenever and where a higher fidelity is sampled.

 First, the expected variance reduction of sampling a level in a nested fashion is given: